The question you’re probably asking yourself right now is ‘what do badger legs, kingfishers and fighting toads have in common?’.

 Well, let me enlighten you...

 This week, I have been on a journey of discovery about Sir Thomas Browne: one of the most fascinating minds ever to have come out of this city.
 Thomas Browne lived and worked in Norwich from 1636 until his death in 1682.
 He was a physician, philosopher, botanist, writer and was very important in England at the time.
 He was well-liked in Norfolk, well-travelled and educated, religious and respected.
 He also coined many words in the English language, which we now think of as ageless: Medical, Migrant, Exhaustion and Electricity, to name a few.
 Surprisingly, he’s not such a well-known figure today, but in his lifetime Thomas Browne helped shape the way we think and communicate even now.
-He is honoured in bronze in a statue at the top of Hay Hill, and overlooks an art installation (and well-used street furniture) that was commissioned as a homage to Thomas Browne’s life and work ten years ago.
-This year, on the 19th of October (the date of his birth and death), Norwich has initiated an annual ‘Sir Thomas Browne Day’, where visitors (and locals) can discover more about the famous polymath, and get involved in a very special project…
+He is honoured in bronze in a statue at the top of Hay Hill, and overlooks an art installation (and well-used street furniture) that was commissioned as a homage to Thomas Browne’s life and work eleven years ago.
+Each year, on the 19th of October (the date of his birth and death), Norwich holds l ‘Sir Thomas Browne Day’, where visitors (and locals) can discover more about the famous polymath.

 Which brings me to the badger legs.